![]() |

 SLR lenses take filters, which are particularly handy for creative landscape shots.
 Very few compact cameras allow you to use filters.

-SLRs forgive mistakes Because photos from SLRs start out smoother with less speckling, you have more wiggle room to improve your photos after you've taken them - either on your computer, or when you print them at a kiosk.
+Because photos from SLRs start out smoother with less speckling, you have more wiggle room to improve your photos after you've taken them - either on your computer, or when you print them at a kiosk.
 You can make a photo brighter, or enlarge just part of it without the photo getting as blotchy or mushy as it would with a compact.
-SLRs are much more forgiving of mistakes when you take photos; with a compact, you need to get it closer to perfect on the spot.

-Summing it up So if you're after quality, speed, creativity or low-light shooting and you don't mind a lighter wallet and a heavier camera, an SLR is the way to go.
-If conveniece is more important, go for a compact camera instead.
-I’m meeting a growing number of people who are disappointed with their second digital camera when they’ve chosen an expensive compact.
-The camera is fine, but they believed the marketing hype that it will be as good as an SLR.
-It's not.
 The best of all worlds may be to get one of each: a cheap compact AND a cheap SLR, rather than a super-expensive camera that's trying to be all things at once.
 If you shop around, you can get both for under $1100 in total.
 You'll have a go-anywhere compact with you at all times, and a good-quality SLR for more demanding or creative shots.

 What's in a name?

 The flipping mirror was needed in the days of film, but it's beginning to look like a kludge in digital days.
-Panasonic ditched the mirror in their revolutionary new G1, and it's how they made the camera and lenses smaller.
+Panasonic ditched the mirror in their revolutionary G1, and it's how they made the camera and lenses smaller.
 The writing's on the wall for the mirror - once it's gone, all digital cameras can be smaller, quieter, faster machines that can shoot movies too.
 I can't wait!